silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

 ![PyCharm 3.4+ conf](https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/pycharm_remote_conf.png)
 *PyCharm will automatically detect the helper folder and upload the debugging files.
 The final configuration should look like this:
 ![PyCharm 3.4+ conf] (https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/pycharm_conf.jpg)
-* After that, you should verify that PyCharms has copied all debugging materials into the ```.pycharm_helpers``` folder by ssh-ing into the vagrant instance and navigating to the helper folder.
+* After that, you should verify that PyCharm has copied all debugging materials into the ```.pycharm_helpers``` folder by ssh-ing into the vagrant instance and navigating to the helper folder.
 The directory content should look similar to this:
 ![PyCharm helper](https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/pycharm_helpers.png)